 There are four classes of band size field competition.
 Class A is 0-40 performing members; Class AA is 41 – 70 performing members; AAA is 71 – 100 performing members and Class AAAA is more than 100 performing members.
 Bands may opt to be in a larger band size classification if they wish, however, no shifting of classes will be allowed after the schedule has been published.
 These classifications will apply to preliminary competitions only.

-Each contest will have prelims and finals competitions except the first Friendship Cup on September 16th, which will consist of a Clinic in the morning and a competition in the afternoon.
-In the competitions with prelims and finals competitions, the first two highest scoring bands in each class will be in finals with the next highest scores filling the remaining positions to 12 bands for finals.
+Each contest will have prelims and finals competitions except the first Friendship Cup, which will consist of a Band Clinic in the morning and a competition in the afternoon.
+In competitions with prelims and finals, the first two highest scoring bands in each class will be in finals with the next highest scores filling the remaining positions to 12 bands for finals.
 Each finals contest will have at least 12 bands.
 Bands will perform in the preliminary competition, in the reverse order of the postmark date of entry, with the 1A class going first, 2A second, etc. In finals, bands will perform in reverse order of their scores from the preliminary competition (low score to high score) regardless of class.
 Judges will be an exceptional panel based upon their competence and integrity.

 Each entry fee is $350 per band show.
-Bands may take a 10% deduction off each entry if the entry and payment is sent, faxed or emailed no later than June 1, 2017 (for a $315 early bird payment amount).
-Payment is expected with the entry form.
+Bands may take a 10% deduction off each entry if the entry and payment is sent, faxed or emailed no later than June 1st (for a $315 early bird payment amount).
+Payment is expected with online entry form (here).
 We accept credit cards, checks, money orders or school purchase orders.
 Please make payment to “Ascend Performing Arts”.